Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 Our implementation is not bad, huh?
 Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime and for this expression it is the fastest!
 It is about 5x faster than other packages in either Julia or Python/C++.

 So, as you see, writing an AD package can be super sweet in Julia with multiple dispatch.
 You can actually write your own AD with a reasonable performance in Julia like a pro!

+## Acknowledgement

+Thanks for Keno for benchmarking advice on Zygote, I was actually quite confusing about the performance and submitted an issue here: https://github.com/FluxML/Zygote.jl/issues/28

+And thanks for the [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl), I use this package for ploting the animation in the blog post.
+You might want to check my ugly plotting script here: [plot.jl](https://github.com/Roger-luo/YAAD.jl/blob/master/docs/plot.jl)